man in black jacket singing on stage

 What is the hardest drama school to get into UK?

 The hardest drama schools to get into in the UK are the ones with the smallest intake numbers and the highest number of applicants.
-These include RADA, LAMDA, Bristol Old Vic, Royal Welsh College of Music and Drama, Guildhall, and Central.

 How hard is it to get into drama school UK?

-Getting into drama school in the UK is very hard.
+Getting into drama school in the UK is very challenging.
 The schools here attract applicants from all over the world and take on small numbers of students.
-Many students apply for years on end before they get a place!

 Do you need A levels to get into drama school?